HarmonicLabs/token-minter/README.md

 # Token Minter

 Standalone Cardano token minter.
-Compiles a plu-ts minting policy, lets you connect a CIP-30 wallet, and mints any asset name + amount under a policy parameterized by the bytestring you provide.
+Compiles a plu-ts minting policy, lets you connect a CIP-30 wallet, and mints any asset name + amount under a policy parameterized by a name you provide.

 ## Setup